Knives, Guns & Weapons

 Knives and guns are obviously offensive weapons.
 But so is anything else you've adapted to cause injury.
 If you're caught with something that could be used as a weapon, it's up to you to prove you weren't going to.
 If you're found guilty of carrying an offensive weapon in public, you could face a fine, prison, or both.

-It's illegal to buy any knife if you're under 18 in England, Northern Ireland and Wales and under 16 in Scotland.
+It is illegal to sell a knife to anyone under 18 in England, Northern Ireland and Wales and under 16 in Scotland.

 You need a licence to own a gun and there are strict restrictions on getting one.